Sam-v6/nfl/README.md

 uv run src/generate_predictions.py

 # From this point you can explore the notebooks/predictions.ipynb, adjust the data path as neccesary and see the animations and plots

-# If you would like to time and of the runs you can append --profile, for example
-uv run src/train_transformer.py --profile
 ```

 ## Activating MLflow